 The monarch (Danaus plexippus) uses two methods of self-defence – warning colouration and toxicity.
 The monarch butterfly’s bright colours are warning signs for vertebrates to stay away.
 Scientists call this aposematic colouration.
 Just as we humans learn that high-visibility vests and orange cones mean danger, birds and other predators learn that brightly coloured monarchs are harmful to eat.
 This is due to the monarch’s other method of self-defence – toxicity.

 Monarchs lay their eggs on milkweed (swan plants), a member of the genus Asclepias.
 As the caterpillars eat the milkweed leaves, they ingest chemicals called cardiac glycosides.
 Birds or other animals that eat the caterpillars (or milkweed itself) become sick and vomit.
 The caterpillars sequester (hold on to) this toxin as they pupate, and the toxins are transferred to the adult butterflies.
 Birds or other creatures that eat the monarchs become sick, so they learn to leave both the butterflies and larvae alone.
 Not all monarch butterflies are equally poisonous.
 The concentration of cardiac glycosides decreases as individual butterflies age, and male monarchs have lower concentrations of toxins than females.
 Predators recognise the aposematic colouration and tend to avoid all monarchs.
+Explore the life cycle of the monarch butterfly with this interactive.

 There are exceptions.
 In New Zealand, shining cuckoos feed on monarch caterpillars.
 In North America, some birds have learned to eat only the parts of the butterfly containing the least amount of poison.